Research

 This paper examines the post-acquisition allocation of target managers.
 Under Review.

-Organizational Barriers to Promotions of Women Managers: Role of Internal Structure (with Seth Carnahan and Tingyu Du)
+Organizational Barriers to Promotions of Women Managers: Role of Internal Structure (with Tingyu Du)

 This paper examines how internal structure can contribute to the promotion and advancement rates of women executives.